deepcroque/nanoreth/README.md

 The current state of the block files comprise of millions of small objects totalling over 20 Gigs and counting.
 The "requester pays" option means you will need a configured aws environment, and you could incur charges which varies according to destination (ec2 versus local).

-1) this will backfill the existing blocks from HyperLiquid's EVM S3 bucket:
+1) this will backfill the existing blocks from Hyperliquid's EVM S3 bucket:

     ```shell
     aws s3 sync s3://hl-mainnet-evm-blocks/ ~/evm-blocks \